-Roxie balances her therapeutic role with her leadership role as the Executive Director of Connect Counselling Society.
+Roxie balances her therapeutic role with her leadership role as the Executive Director of Connect Counselling.
 She brings over 25 years of experience to the team and takes an eclectic approach to therapeutic work.
 She draws on her many years of experience and trusting in the resiliency of the human spirit.

 She works with couples, adults, youth and children and focuses on helping individuals move through personal traumas such as post-traumatic stress disorder and attachment issues.
 She also works with clients to help them with dysregulation in the brain and nervous system, depression, anxiety and high conflict resolution.
 She believes in the resiliency of the human spirit.

 In addition, Roxie is registered to provide services for the Crime Victim Assistance Program (CVAP), First Nations Health Authority (FHNA), Metis Nation British Columbia (MNBC), and the Insurance Corporation of British Columbia (ICBC).
 She completed training in Solution-Focused, Expressive Play, Self-Regulation, Cognitive Behavioural, Gottman Level One Marital and Thought Field therapies.
 She is a Registered Clinical Counsellor, and is an approved clinical supervisor by BCACC.

 Her busy life finds her sitting at the planning table for the local Learning Circle and she regularly attends the Ending Violence Conferences.
-Roxie believes in lifelong learning and is currently completing certification in Somatic Experiencing.
+Roxie believes in lifelong learning and has recently completed her training as a Somatic Experiencing Practitioner.

 As you may have guessed, Roxie loves what she does.
 For her, being a therapist is more than a job.
 It reflects a core part of her that enjoys getting to know people at a real level.
 She enjoys the therapy process as it allows for authentic, face-to-face conversations in an uber-wired world.
 As a therapist, she guides people through personal challenges, helps ease emotional burdens, and empowers people to achieve a healthier, more balanced life.
 For Roxie, it’s an honour and privilege to walk alongside someone during a dark period to help make their burden a bit lighter.